 Pour 3/4 cup of the hot water and place the lid with the whistle on.
 After one whistle (about a minute), reduce the heat and let it cook for 10 minutes.
 Remove lid carefully, and gently mash the onions with the back of a ladle, add the potatoes, rest of the water and close the pressure cooker once again for two whistles.

-Take off the lid and, if you like the stew to be a little thicker, let it cook for a few minutes with the lid off.
+Take off the lid, add ginger, and let it cook for a few minutes with the lid off.

 Now add the Tellicherry black pepper, adjust seasoning, and garnish with coriander.